Fuse Manufacturer and Vendor Index Listing

 Fuse types; Body styles:

-{Fuse Manufacturer Index}
+{Fuse Manufacturer top}

 Passive Fuse Manufacturers

-PPTC: Polymeric Positive Temperature Coefficient.
+PPTC: Polymeric Positive Temperature Coefficient [shown to the right].

-PPTC devices normally have a low resistance.
-As its temperature rises via an increase in the ambient temperature or an increase in current the device will exhibit a large non-linear increase in resistance.
 The resistance will decrease back to normal once the body temp is lowered ~ making these fuses [automatically Reset-able].

-Varistor: Resistance [flow of current] changes as a function of applied voltage voltage.
-A varistor may also be called a VDR [Voltage Dependent Resistor].
 Varistors will have a negative voltage coefficient [high resistance at low voltages and a low resistance at high voltages].

-Metal Oxide Varistor: [MOV] See listing above.
+metal Oxide Varistor: [MOV] See listing above.
 MOV devices are used in parallel with the load.

 Bourns {Telecom Ceramic PTC Resettable Fuses, Polymer PTC Resettable Fuses}